Find books, music, videos in the Grinnell College Libraries.

 See the subject guide on finding newspaper and magazine articles for more sources.

-1976-.
-Indexes all types of U.S. government documents, including judiciary materials and Congressional reports, hearings, debates, and records, from the executive, legislative, and judicial branches.
+1976-present.
+Indexes all types of U.S. government documents, such as reports, hearings, debates, and records, from the executive, legislative, and judicial branches.

-A collection of research tools that covers a host of information about voting in America both past and present.
+A collection of research tools about voting in America, past and present, produced by CQ Press.
 Covers political parties, campaigns and elections, and demographic information about voters.

 View the full text of resolutions brought before the United Nations General Assembly and Security Council and see how specific countries voted on those resolutions.
 Includes every resolution from the beginning of the United Nations to the present.
 Click on "New Keyword Search" under "Voting Records."

 Constantly updated, AP Images provides access to millions of primary source photos from 1825 to the present.
 Also provides audio, video, graphics, and interactives.
 This database may be used for educational purposes only.